 - Lend a helping hand

-If you are feeling well and able why not offer to pick up some essential shopping for an older relative or neighbour that should no longer be leaving their home.
+If you are feeling well and able why not offer to pick up some essential shopping for an older relative or neighbour.
 If you are helping an older person, make sure you stay at a safe distance from them (2 metres) and make sure you leave the shopping on their front doorstep, knock on their door and step back while you ensure they safely receive it.

 You could find out if you can pick up and deliver any repeat prescriptions for an older person who isn’t able to get to the pharmacy themselves.